-- 34.1 A solicitor must not in any action or communication associated with representing a client: - 34.1.1 make any statement which grossly exceeds the legitimate assertion of the rights or entitlements of the solicitor's client, and which misleads or intimidates the other person; - 34.1.2 threaten the institution of criminal or disciplinary proceedings against the other person if a civil liability to the solicitor's client is not satisfied; or - 34.1.3 use tactics that go beyond legitimate advocacy and which are primarily designed to embarrass or frustrate another person. - 34.2 In the conduct or promotion of a solicitor's practice, the solicitor must not seek instructions for the provision of legal services in a manner likely to oppress or harass a person who, by reason of some recent trauma or injury, or other circumstances, is, or might reasonably be expected to be, at a significant disadvantage in dealing with the solicitor at the time when the instructions are sought.
+- 34.1 A solicitor must not in any action or communication associated with representing a client: - 34.1.1 make any statement to another person: - (i) which grossly exceeds the legitimate assertion of the rights or entitlements of the solicitor's client, and - (ii) which misleads or intimidates the other person, which is likely to mislead or deceive or intimidate the other person - 34.1.2 threaten the institution of a criminal or disciplinary complaint proceedings against the other person if a civil liability to the solicitor's client is not satisfied; or - 34.1.3 use tactics that go beyond legitimate advocacy and which are primarily designed to embarrass or frustrate another person. - In the conduct or promotion of a solicitor's practice, the solicitor must not seek instructions for the provision of legal services in a manner likely to oppress or harass a person who, by reason of some recent trauma or injury, or other circumstances, is, or might reasonably be expected to be, at a significant disadvantage in dealing with the solicitor at the time when the instructions are sought.